vwhwang/csv-practice/README.md

   - take in a `filename` as a parameter.
 This should be a string, representing a relative path to a CSV file containing Olympic medalist data.
   - return an array of Olympic medalists that is described in a given file.
     - Each Olympic medalist (each element in the array) is a hash.
-    - Each Olympic medalist hash should have only the following keys:
+    - Each Olympic medalist hash should have only the following keys (Notice: this is not all of the keys in the CSV file):
         - "ID"
         - "Name"
         - "Height"